quacksouls/bitwalk/plan.md

   - Write a script `hgw/xp.js` to farm Hack XP from joesguns.
   - Use botnet to farm Hack XP from joesguns.

--   [ ] Proto batcher

-    -   Buy the program Formulas.exe via the dark web.
-    -   Purchase a server and use it to implement a proto batcher.

 - [ ] Parallel batcher

-    -   Buy the program Formulas.exe via the dark web.
+  - Buy the program `Formulas.exe` via the dark web.
+Requires $5b.
+Use one of the early hack managers to raise the money.
-    -   Purchase a server and use it to implement a parallel batcher.
+  - Write a batching manager `hgw/batcher/cloud.js` to manage a farm of purchased servers, each running a parallel batcher.
+The batcher requires `Formulas.exe`.

 -   [ ] Stock market, pre-4S